hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03495_edit.jpg" "It became more and more enchanted: The Neuengamme breakthrough between Dove and Gose Elbe."
 "500x" >}}

-Every once in a while a paddling group or some stand up paddler came towards me.
+Every once in a while, a paddling group or some stand-up paddler came towards me.
 Due to the narrowness of the breakthrough, I had to kind of pull over to let them through.

-In the middle of the breakthrough there are a lot of quite pristine areas of wetland, this was in the middle of the nature protection area *Kirchwerder Wiesen* (which translates to *meadows of Kirchwerder* and yes, there are a lot of meadows).
+In the middle of the breakthrough, there were a lot of quite pristine areas of wetland, this was in the middle of the nature protection area **Kirchwerder Wiesen** (which translates to *meadows of Kirchwerder* and yes, there are a lot of meadows).

 {{< imgScale "images/dove-gose-elbe-rebel-2k/DSC03496.JPG" "Wetlands and small islands in the Neuengamme breakthrough."
 "500x" >}}

-Unfortunately there was a construction site shortly after the beautiful wetlands, where the breakthrough was interrupted.
+Unfortunately, there was a construction site shortly after the beautiful wetlands, where the breakthrough was interrupted.
 Luckily there were good entry and exit points on both sides of the construction site.

 I also met a kayak paddler again, with whom I talked before about my packraft during a break.
-He quickly moved on but here I catched up.
+He quickly moved on but I caught up at him at the construction site.

-We carried our boates together to the other side of the construction site and we also had a little chat with two stand up paddlers.
+We carried our boats together to the other side of the construction site and we also had a little chat with two stand-up paddlers.

-After that I quickly moved on to the Dove Elbe and after a short while back to my starting point.
+After that, I quickly moved on to the Dove Elbe and after a short while back to my starting point.
 In the meanwhile a lot of people went outside with their boats, SUPs, canoes and even some touristic excursion boats were driving around.

 # Conclusion about the route

 The Dove and Gose Elbe are wonderful rivers for paddling!
-Even with sometimes nearby roads, the route is very beautiful, has a lot of shade, is quite, calm and very relaxing.
+Even with sometimes nearby roads, the route is very beautiful, has a lot of shade, is quiet, calm and very relaxing.

-Every now and then you'll find some good spots for a break (see some of the marking on the map above), the pond roses however are a bit tricky and made the paddling more difficult.
+Every now and then you'll find some good spots for a break (see some of the markers on the map above), the pond roses, however, are a bit tricky and make the paddling more difficult.
-Same goes for all the duckweed at Neuengammer Durchstich, which grows there in warm summers.
+The same goes for all the duckweed at Neuengammer Durchstich, which grows there in warm summers.

-But all in all it's definitely worth a recommendation!
+But all in all, I can definitely recommend the tour!

 # Conclusion to the Anfibio Rebel 2K